danielrwolff/Free-Rider-Editor/README.md

   - Add individual icons to each of the powerups.
   - Find a way to properly add the gravity and boost (arrow) powerups.
   - Add the curved line tool.
-  - Possible add the biker.
+  - Possibly add the biker.

 Libraries used:
   - G4P - written by Peter Lager